rosenbjerg/dotnet-simple-sln/README.md

 simple-sln cleanup -i Test.sln
 ```
 Which will `derive` a specification and then `create`s a sln file, overwriting the existing one with one cleaned by this tool.

+By default, `cleanup` will remove references to projects that do not exist on disk.
+To keep these references, use the `-k` flag.

 Can optionally output the specification yaml file with the `-s` argument.